-Spotting the signs of a heroin relapse can save someone’s life before they overdose on drugs.
-The duration of time someone has been in recovery before relapsing can also put them at higher risk for heroin overdose because their levels of tolerance have decreased.
-Plus, more reports are affirming fentanyl-laced heroin are being sold on the streets unknowingly, meaning people may overdose without realizing they are using stronger opioids.
+Spotting the signs of a heroin relapse can save someone’s life before overdosing on drugs.
+The duration of time someone has been in recovery before relapsing can also put them at higher risk for heroin overdose because their tolerance levels have decreased.
+Plus, more reports are affirming fentanyl-laced heroin are being sold on the streets unknowingly, meaning people may overdose without realizing they are using more potent opioids.

 While some people are quick to judge when someone in recovery relapses and returns to a life of substance abuse, there are many factors that determine why someone has a relapse.
 From daily stress to trauma to simple availability, people with heroin addiction have to be incredibly strong to remain in recovery and not succumb to temptation.

-If you are concerned that a loved one may have relapsed to heroin addiction, here are a few signs to indicate that immediate action needs to be taken:
+If you are concerned that a loved one may have relapsed into heroin addiction, here are a few signs to indicate that immediate action needs to be taken:

 Addiction makes even the most social individuals withdrawn and distant.
 Especially when it comes to family members and friends who are concerned about drug use and safety, recovered heroin addicts who have relapsed will quickly become distant.
 This affords them a buffer between themselves and others, allowing them to recreationally abuse heroin without worrying that their loved ones notice they’re intoxicated.

 Keep watch on their social media profiles as well.
 If they were routinely active and suddenly go into a quiet spell, that’s something to keep watch for.
 Pay attention to what pages they like, new “friends” they’ve made, and whether they avoid replying back to your messages through these mediums.

 2. FINANCIAL PROBLEMS AND LACK OF MONEY